keep-network/keep-ecdsa/solidity/README.md

 Remember to update `KEEP_CORE_ARTIFACTS` with path where migrations artifacts are stored on your machine.

-### Staking
+### Staking and bonding

-Keeps creation depends on operator's KEEP token staking.
+Keeps creation depends on operator's KEEP token staking and available bonding value.
 To initialize the operator:

 1. Initialize token staking in keep-core:
     ```sh